-I took the crackers and peanut butter to David and grabbed a slice of hoagie off the adult food table for Caroline.
-(David couldn’t have a hoagie because hoagie buns are covered in sesame seeds, naturally.)
+I took the crackers and peanut butter to D and grabbed a slice of hoagie off the adult food table for C. (D couldn’t have a hoagie because hoagie buns are covered in sesame seeds, naturally.)

 What?
 You want a drink with that?
-I jumped up and grabbed two juice boxes from cooler on patio and delivered them to David and Caroline.
+I jumped up and grabbed two juice boxes from cooler on patio and delivered them to D and C.

 By now I’m ready for some nourishment myself.
 Those hoagies really look good.
 But Rebecca is fussy and hot so I returned to kitchen to fill a bottle for formula.
 Back on the patio, I searched for a shady spot and proceeded to feed the baby out of the scorching rays of the mid-day sun.

 By now the kids were done eating.
 I was famished, but that would have to wait.
 Did I mention those hoagies looked awfully good?